benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

   high-school one-off workshop, year 11/12 extension program (i.e. the c/c/c studio), first-year assignment at uni, graduate-level coursework, etc.

-- these problems are _not solvable in the context of a single assessment task_, so don't make that the criteria---instead, you want students to explore & understand the problem, process & tool more deeply
+- these problems are _not solvable in a single assessment task_, so don't make that the criteria---instead, you want students to explore & understand the problem, process & tool more deeply

 - think: how might the _tool_ and the _process_ shape the responses to the problem? can you use this to your advantage in encouraging students to attain